antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 You typically start .NET Core development by installing the .NET Core SDK.
 The SDK includes enough software to build an app.
 The SDK gives you both the .NET Core Tools and a copy of .NET Core.
 As new versions of .NET Core are made available, you can download and install them, without needing to get a new version of the tools.

 Apps specify their dependence on a particular .NET Core version via the project.json project file.
 The tools help you acquire and use that .NET Core version.
-You can switch between multiple apps on your machine in Visual Studio, Visual Studio Code or at a command prompt and the .NET Core tools will always pick the right version of .NET Core to use.
+You can switch between multiple apps on your machine in Visual Studio, Visual Studio Code or at a command prompt and the .NET Core tools will always pick the right version of .NET Core to use within the context of each app.

 You can also have multiple versions of the .NET Core tools on your machine, too, which can be important for continuous integration and other scenarios.
 Most of the time, you will just have one copy of the tools, since doing so provides a simpler experience.